AFRICA

 18) Series of transactions that must be treated as one transaction

-At its discretion, the CMA can apply sections 27(5) and 29 of the Enterprise Act to allow it to treat a series of transactions where a party acquires control of an enterprise within a single two-year period as having occurred simultaneously on the date of the last transaction.
+At its discretion, the CMA can apply sections 27(5) and 29 of the Enterprise Act to allow it to treat a series of transactions through which a party acquires material influence over or control of an enterprise within a single two-year period as having occurred simultaneously on the date of the last transaction.

 In exercising its discretion, the CMA will have regard to the nature and extent of any competition issues associated with the merger.
-The CMA may also take into consideration any transactions in contemplation by the parties, even if they have not yet occurred.
+The CMA may also take into consideration any transactions in contemplation by the parties that have yet to be implemented.

 Exempted transactions and industries (no merger control even if thresholds ARE met)